What is ROM?

 5. Mask ROM

-Mask ROM refers to a kind of ROM in which the contents are programmed by the IC manufacturer.
+Mask ROM refers to a type of ROM in which the contents are programmed by the IC manufacturer.
 In other words, it is not a user-programmable ROM.

 It is common practice to use UV-EPROM or Flash for the development phase of a project, and only aﬁer the code/data have been ﬁnalized is the mask version of the product ordered.